 4. Pay attention to the vehicles coming towards you

-There is no better way to cross the road, because of the fact that traffic is a nightmare in big cities like Hanoi and Ho Chi Minh City.
+There is no better way to cross the road because traffic is a nightmare in big cities like Hanoi and Ho Chi Minh City.

-It sound dangerous, but it’s really interesting experienced.
+It sounds dangerous, but it’s really an interesting experience.
 Overcoming crowds is not a bad thing.
 The miracle is that nobody stabbed you.

 5. Do not stand in front of the bus

 This type of vehicle cannot stop easily, but with motorcycles, you should not worry, because they can avoid you.
-Standing in front of the big bus also make you lose a view that can not see bikes or cars coming from the losing side cause by the bus.
+Standing in front of the big bus also makes you lose sight of bikes or cars coming from the side that the bus blocks.

 6. Avoid rush hours

-According to statistics in early 2020, the number of registered motorcycles in Vietnam is over 45 million.
-During the rush hours, the weekends and the Vietnam holidays, the number of motorbikes is too many.
-Avoid going out in the rush hours (7.00 am to 10.00 am in the morning and 16.00 pm to 17.00 pm in the afternoon).
+According to statistics from early 2020, the number of registered motorcycles in Vietnam exceeded 45 million.
+During rush hours, weekends, and holidays in Vietnam, the number of motorbikes is too high.
+Avoid going out during rush hours (7.00 am to 10.00 am and 16.00 pm to 17.00 pm).
 It will take you hours to reach your destination.

-In the end, the 06 essential tips to cross the road when you travel to Vietnam still need to improve and advice from travelers.
+In the end, the 06 essential tips to cross the road when you travel to Vietnam still need to be improved and advice from travelers.
 Therefore, don’t hesitate to contact us to share your experience in this country.

 Source: collected by An